A Guide to Landing a Graduate Job in Digital Marketing

 9. Working for SQ Digital

-While these tips make for a good start on your job hunting journey, there are lots of different things you can be doing to stand out in such a competitive and creative industry.
+While these tips make for a good start on your graduate job hunting journey, there are lots of different things you can be doing to stand out.
 Think outside the box when it comes to sending in your application, as sometimes a CV and cover letter isn’t enough on their own.
-As someone who wants to work in Digital Marketing, use that creative spark to get yourself noticed.
+As someone who wants to work in Digital Marketing, show that creative spark to get yourself noticed.

 We’re always happy to take on passionate and creative people looking to grow their digital marketing skills – and help us deliver the best marketing campaigns for our clients.